MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/ODataFeed.md

    * Open type columns
 * Select related tables

+>[!Note]
+> Microsoft Graph is not currently supported by the OData Feed function.

 ## Load data from an OData Feed in Power Query Desktop

 To load data from an OData Feed in Power Query Desktop: